Surfer12/resume-2025-novabright/application_submissions/Software_enigneering_intern_1848.md

 To the 1848 Ventures Team,

 Small and medium businesses deserve enterprise-grade, AI-powered tools, and 1848 Ventures is building them.
 I build the engines that make those tools adaptive and scalable.
-My meta-optimization framework, Ψ(x), algorithmically balances speed, quality, and resource cost; combined with hands-on experience shipping AWS-backed Python/Node services and React front-ends, it positions me to contribute immediately during your 10-week, remote internship.
+My meta-optimization framework, Ψ(x), algorithmically balances speed, quality, and resource cost—addressing the core SMB challenge of accessing enterprise-grade functionality without creating unnecessary enterprise-level complexity.
+Combined with hands-on experience shipping AWS-backed Python/Node services and React front-ends, it positions me to contribute immediately during your 10-week, remote internship.

 My background in full-stack, cloud-native development and my research-validated optimization framework make me an ideal fit for a 10-week sprint that moves ideas from concept to launch.
 I thrive in the ambiguity of seed-round, earliest-stage work where rapid iteration and technical adaptability are essential.